 As part of the 2017 planning permission a detailed air quality assessment was prepared.
-Given the time that has passed since this application and the change of proposed timeline, a revised air quality assessment has been prepared using latest guidance and data and is presented within this report.
+Given the time that passed since this application and the change of proposed timeline, a revised air quality assessment was prepared using latest guidance and data for the 2019 planning applications.
+Due to changes in the proposed work an updated air quality assessment has been prepared for the re-application.

-As the borehole pad is already located at the application site, there will be no significant construction works.
 Odour and dust associated with this type of development are typically minimal and given the closest residential receptor is approximately 350m from the site, it is assumed that these emissions will be insignificant and assessment of odour and dust has been scoped out of the air quality assessment.